kl456123/Detection/README.md

 --net iou_faster_rcnn \
 --load_dir /data/object/liangxiong/iou_exp
 ```
 note that dont need to specify config file for test,
-the script will find it in the directory of experiments
+the script will find it in the directory of experiments.

+after that, results will be generated in 'result/data' directory

 ### Visualization
 After running test,result will be put in results/data/ directory.
+Make sure that the results file exsits in that directory first.
 ```bash
 python vis_all.py
 ```